liam2/liam2/doc/usersguide/source/model.rst

 (*processes*).
 This is done in one file.
 We use the YAML-markup language.
 This format uses the level of indentation to specify objects and sub objects.

 In a LIAM 2 model file, all text following a # is considered to be comments, and is therefore ignored.

 A LIAM 2 model has the following structure: ::

+    # imports are optional (this section can be entirely omitted)
+    import:
+        ...

+    # globals are optional (this section can be entirely omitted)
     globals:
         ...